jennynicoleaustin/in-prep/S20 - React Router Advance Project/Notes.md

 - Where can you get access to the data events?
   - at the page which the loader property is attached
   - any element lower than the page that holds the loader property

+V. 289 - Reflecting the Current Navigation state in the UI
+- useNavigation --- has a state object
+  - that can be used to determine if we are loading data still
+  - If you want information to like a "loading" message to be displayed
+    - you will need to add this element to a page that is visible BEFORE the element that is still loading.
+      - because the loader function executes before navigating to the new page and is data is still loading than you would still be on the previous page.